crayonboxdev/tech-radar/README.md

 RINGS=("Adopt" "Trial" "Assess" "Hold")
 ```

-3. Modify the `template.html` file to fit your needs.
+3. Customize `template.html` for your organization
-4. Run `./build.sh`, it creates an index.html file from the template and the `radar.config` file
+4. Run `./build.sh`
-5. Open the `index.html` in your browser
+5. Open the generated `index.html` in your browser
 6. Customize `style.css`
-7. Deploy your website using a provider of your choice
+7. Deploy your website on your hosting provider

 ## Variables